 On the MEBT, only very little space is available which makes the design of a good electric field box particularly challenging.
-The design was chosen similarly to the prototype design with nine degrader pairs on both hand sides and some correction electrodes to minimize the effect of fringe fields.
-To save some space the correction electrodes were not outside the field box as for the prototype, but embedded in the
+The design was chosen similarly to the prototype design with nine degrader pairs on both sides and correction electrodes to minimize the effect of fringe fields.
+To save some space the correction electrodes were not outside the field box as for the prototype, but embedded in the field box itself, as